cecilialee/boilerplate-fastapi-poetry-docker/README.md

 > [!NOTE]
 >
 > The project uses [Poetry](https://python-poetry.org/) for package and environment management.
-If Poetry is not already installed, following the installation steps at the later sections.
+If Poetry is not already installed, follow the installation steps at the later sections.

 Install the project dependencies specified in `pyproject.toml` and `poetry.lock` and create Poetry virtual environment.